 Most Sheepadoodles are incredibly cuddly, but that doesn’t mean all dogs will want to snuggle up with you.
 Our Sheepadoodle is veeery cuddly and will always find a way to squish herself on the couch if it means a good cuddle!

-Our Sheepadoodle is no stranger to hopping up and getting settled on our laps and even our guests (as long as they don’t mind, which they never do)!
+Our Sheepadoodle is no stranger to hopping up and getting settled on our laps.
+She’ll do the same with our guests (as long as they don’t mind, which they never do)!
 She’s happy as long as she’s near people!

 Are Sheepadoodles Hypoallergenic?